Virginia Cutler: Later years

 At the request of Ernest Wilkinson, Dr. Cutler returned to Brigham Young University in 1969 to head the Family Economics and Home Management Department.
 She focused her efforts on recruiting American Indian students to her program and improving their experience at BYU.
 After Cutler's return to BYU, her older son, Robert, died abruptly of appendicitis.
 Cutler helped support his widow, Beverly Cutler, and their five children.
 She even assisted Beverly in attending BYU and Stanford.
 She retired in 1971 as a professor emeritus.
 In retirement, Cutler served as president of the Association of Utah Women and the League of Utah Consumers.
 She was also president of the Utah chapter of the American Association of University Women.
 She first became involved with the association at BYU, but when she later was appointed president, she gained the added responsibility of traveling to various local chapters throughout the state.
 "I went to all of them," she said, "and at every one I gave a rip-roaring speech about how important it is for women to have an opportunity and to get all the education they could."
 She also served on the association's general board for 15 years.
 Cutler's experiences with workplace discrimination—namely, being paid less than her male colleagues—led her to support the Equal Rights Amendment.
 In her capacity as president of the Utah chapter of the Association of University Women, she delivered speeches throughout Utah and conducted interviews with reporters, often on the subject of women's rights.
 For example, on December 1, 1977, she addressed a gathering of people at Southern Utah State College on the topic of women in Utah history.
 She was also a member of the White House Consumer Committee under President Richard Nixon from 1972 until 1975.
 She was on the Young Women's General Board (the governing committee of a youth organization in the Church of Jesus Christ of Latter-day Saints) as well.
 She lived in Salt Lake City with her sister Fern during the later years of her life.
 In 1971, alongside Gordon B. Hinckley and Lowell L. Bennion, Dr. Cutler received the Distinguished Alumnus Award from the University of Utah Alumni Association.
 In 1976, Dr. Cutler was named one of the 10 Most Outstanding Women of Utah.

-Cutler was also chairman of the Major Appliance Consumer Action Panel, a group of six experts she established to assist Major Appliance Industry, a company in Chicago, Illinois, in meeting consumer needs and addressing consumer concerns.
+Cutler was also chairman of the Major Appliance Consumer Action Panel (MACAP), a group of six experts she established to assist Major Appliance Industry, a company in Chicago, Illinois, in meeting consumer needs and addressing consumer concerns.
 The panel consulted over 200 US appliance manufacturers.
 Other industries, including furniture and automobile manufacturing, followed suit and established these consumer action panels as well.
 In 1975, she left her position as chairman after five years of service.